Long-term Cayman rentals

 - Inventory: An inventory of items included with the rental property should be attached to the lease and agreed to by both landlord and tenant.

-Once the lease has been agreed and executed, a security deposit, usually consisting of one month’s rent, will be taken as well the first month’s rent in advance.
+Once the lease has been agreed and executed, a security deposit, usually consisting of one month’s rent, will be taken, as well as the first month’s rent in advance.
 If the landlord has agreed to allow pets within the rental property, an additional pet security deposit may also be required.
+View our rental listings.